datengraben/local-feed-generator/README.md

 The result of this program is a rss feed, which you can retrieve from this URL: https://raw.githubusercontent.com/datengraben/local-feed-generator/master/atom.xml

+It uses a technique wich was popularized by [Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/) in 2020.

 ## Rationale

 Todays websites don't rely on RSS feeds that much as in the 90s or 00s.